paulcoyle/congo/README.md

 functionality to templates.

 The handler action chain will halt whenever an action returns a "response".
-There are a handlful of defined responses that represent basic things: template rendering, redirecting (302) and returning 404.
+There are a handful of defined responses that represent basic things: template rendering, redirecting (302) and returning 404.
 Currently there is no facility to add custom responses but this is certainly a good candidate for a feature addition.